-The Company does not have any off-balance sheet arrangements, other than operating leases (as disclosed on page 25 in this document), and payments with regards overriding royalties as disclosed within section "Overriding Royalty Beetaloo Basin exploration permits" on page 8.
+The Company does not have any off-balance sheet arrangements, other than operating leases (as disclosed on page 21 in this document) and payments with regards overriding royalties as disclosed within section "Overriding Royalty Beetaloo Basin exploration permits" on page 7.
+The Company has no proposed transactions.